hyundai-robotics/doc-hi6-ntp-client/3-use-ntp-client/README.md

 # 3. Execute NTP time synchronization

-Describes how to set up NTP time synchronization in the Teach Pendant and the results of its execution.
+Describes how to set up NTP time synchronization in the Teach Pendant and Execute now.